-Initially, we are alone.
+Initially, we were alone.
 Most of the blogs start with a single author.
 But as the traffic grows, we change the ways.
 We will add new authors or appoint staff to ensure the smooth and regular flow of contents.

 It is not possible, manually.
 We need to use some plugins to efficiently manage a team and multi-author blogs.
-In this post, we pick 10 best WordPress plugins for doing the job.
+In this post, we pick the 10 best WordPress multi-author plugins for doing the job.
 If you feel we miss any important tool, feel free to share your feedback through comments.

 2. Editorial Calendar